realdlee/dwitter/README.md

   mentions, user) by scrolling to the bottom (1 point)
 - [x] Optional: Stretch: Use Parcelable instead of Serializable using the popular Parceler library.
+- [x] Optional: When a network request is sent, user sees an indeterminate progress indicator

 ##Walkthrough of all user stories:
 <img src='https://github.com/realdlee/Dwitter/blob/master/walkthrough3.gif'